AnkitUmredkar/Platform_Converter_App/README.md

 - Explore differences in layout, typography, color schemes, icons, and animations 🎨.

 ## Technologies Used
-- Flutter: A powerful cross-platform framework that seamlessly integrates both Material Design and Human Interface Design elements.
+- Flutter: A powerful cross-platform framework with MVC and Provider architecture that seamlessly integrates Material Design and Human Interface Design elements.
 - Dart: The programming language used in Flutter development.

 <h1 align="left"> </h1>